themeworkshop/allie/README.md

 Examples of the styles should be visible in the html file in the example directory.

+## Browser support

+The project is planning to support Internet Explorer 9 and above and the latest versions of Chrome, Edge, Firefox and Safari.

 ## Legal information

 Allie is maintained by Theme Workshop, a brand of Doublethink Studios LLP.